Limited time75% off all plans

 Q1

 A 19-year-old college student returns from a mission trip to Kenya.
 Three weeks later, he develops fatigue, dark urine, and jaundice.
 Labs show: hemoglobin 8.1 g/dL (baseline 14 g/dL), MCV 92 fL, reticulocyte count 9%, total bilirubin 4.8 mg/dL (indirect), LDH 720 U/L. Peripheral smear shows bite cells and Heinz bodies.
 Malaria smears are negative.
 He reports taking primaquine for malaria prophylaxis.
-Apply diagnostic reasoning to determine the underlying condition.
+Which of the following is the most likely underlying condition?

 Q2